vladimir-v-diaz/demo/README.md

 integrating TUF on the client side.
 Second, the repository on the server side must be modified to include a minimum of four top-level metadata (root.json, targets.json, snapshot.json, timestamp.json).
 No additional software is required to convert a repository to a TUF one.
-The repository tool to generate the required TUF metadata is the focus of this demo.
+The repository tool that generates the required TUF metadata is the focus of this demo.
 In addition, the update procedure of a TUF integration is demonstrated and some malicious updates are attempted.

 The [repository tool](repository_tool.py) contains functions to generate all of the files needed to populate and manage a TUF repository.
 The tool may either